-This challenging history led to calls to eliminate the 14(c) program.
-In a more than 300-page report, a majority of the United States Commission on Civil Rights (USCCR) recommended "that Congress should repeal section 14(c) with a planned phase-out period to allow transition among service providers and people with disabilities to alternative service models prioritizing CIE."
-The National Council on Disability39 and other groups joined this call to eliminate subminimum wage certificates.40
+This challenging history has led to calls to eliminate the 14(c) program.
+In a more than 300-page report, a majority of the United States Commission on Civil Rights (USCCR) recommended "that Congress should repeal Section 14(c) with a planned phase-out period to allow transition among service providers and people with disabilities to alternative service models prioritizing competitive integrated employment."
+Notably, the Commission recommended that: